mrxkon/simplespace/README.md

 Simplespace is distributed under the terms of the GNU GPL

-#### Installation

-1. In your admin panel, go to Appearance -> Themes and click the 'Add New' button.
-2. Type in Simplespace in the search form and press the 'Enter' key on your keyboard.
-3. Click on the 'Activate' button to use your new theme right away.
-4. Go to https://xkon.gr/simplespace/ for a guide on how to customize this theme.
-5. Navigate to Appearance > Customize in your admin panel and customize to taste.

 #### Licenses

 All items are licensed under the GNU General Public License v2; or, as the case